Pure-Battlefield/PureSeeder3/README.md

 - Initial beta release version

 ### Installation Instructions
+- the installer can be downloaded from [http://pure-battlefield.github.io/PureSeeder3/](http://pure-battlefield.github.io/PureSeeder3/)
 - we don't have a proper signing key for the installation so Windows may block the installation saying "Windows protected your PC"
 - the install is NOT harmful so if you choose trust us (or you want to verify the source code yourself), you can choose to install it anyway by clicking on the "More info" link below the message, then clicking on the "Run Anyway" button that appears in the lower right hand corner.
 ![Step 1](http://pure-battlefield.github.io/PureSeeder3/images/protect1.png)